mercari/tortoise/docs/user-guide.md

   deletionPolicy: "DeleteAll"
 ```

-DeletionPolicy is the policy how the controller deletes associated HPA and VPAs when tortoise is removed.
+DeletionPolicy is the policy how the controller deletes associated HPA and VPA when tortoise is removed.

-- `DeleteAll`: tortoise deletes all associated HPA and VPAs, created by tortoise.
+- `DeleteAll`: tortoise deletes all associated HPA and VPA, created by tortoise.
 But, if the associated HPA is not created by tortoise, that is associated by `spec.targetRefs.horizontalPodAutoscalerName`,
 tortoise doesn't delete the HPA even with `DeleteAll`.
-- `NoDelete`(default): tortoise doesn't delete any associated HPA and VPAs.
+- `NoDelete`(default): tortoise doesn't delete any associated HPA and VPA.

 ### `.spec.ResourcePolicy`